adult congenital heart disease Dubai

 4. Specialized care for complex or repaired defects

 Patients who had surgery as children may need lifelong care to manage late complications.
-Dr. Shaloob also assists with:
+Dr. Shaloob also assists with:- Late complications such as arrhythmias, pulmonary hypertension, or ventricular dysfunction

 - Transition care from pediatric to adult cardiology